 DISCLOSURE: When a person shares that they have experienced sexual assault, sexual harassment or other sexual misconduct.
+Disclosure does not necessarily constitute the filing of a formal complaint.
+(See Section IV for more information).

-INCAPACITATION: People are incapacitated when they are not able to make rational, reasonable judgments and therefore are incapable of giving consent.
-Incapacitation is the inability, temporarily or permanently, to give consent, because the person is mentally and/or physically impaired due to alcohol or other drug consumption, either voluntarily or involuntarily, or the person is unconscious, asleep, or otherwise unaware that the sexual activity is occurring.
+INCAPACITATION: Incapacitation is the inability, temporarily or permanently, to give consent, because the person is mentally and/or physically impaired due to: illness; disability; alcohol or other drug consumption, either voluntarily or involuntarily; and/ being unconscious, asleep, or otherwise unaware that the sexual activity is occurring.
 In addition, people are incapacitated if they demonstrate that they are unaware of where they are, how they got there, or why or how they became engaged in a sexual interaction.
 Some indicators of incapacitation may include, but are not limited to, lack of control over physical movements, being unaware of circumstances or surroundings, or being unable to communicate for any reason.